fabiopolancoe/FakeOS/README.md

 - There are some optional dependencies:
   - Nano Editor
   - IPython3
-  - DotEnv
   - [**Art**](https://pypi.org/project/art/) module

 ## Usage
+We recommend to run `setup.py` script before using the program.
+But you can also run the program en then execute the `install` command.
-Run the _main.py_ file, you can execute `python3 main.py` on Linux/MacOS or `python main.py` on Windows.
+To run the program, you can execute `python3 main.py` on Linux/MacOS or `python main.py` on Windows.
 You will see the ASCII Art Text logo, a welcome message and the prompt, to get started, type _help_.

 ## Making apps